gingerbeardman/Macros/Macros.novaextension/README.md

 **Macros** provides recording and playback of editor changes.

-Useful to speed up repetitive edits.
+Useful to speed up repetitive edits, to play back text changes for the purposes of screen recordings.

 ## Usage